xray-forge/xray-16-types/README.md

 Plugin to simplify casting from `LuaTable` to typescript array/map objects.\
 All the calls are completely gets stripped and removed from runtime.

+### optimize_return_ternary

+Plugin rewrites returned ternary expressions into direct `if` / `else` branch returns when it is safe.\
+This avoids temporary result locals for patterns like `return condition ? first : second` while preserving general ternary semantics.

 ### inject_tracy_zones